-All cuttings must be given back to the owner of the tree, or at least offered back.
-If the owner of the tree doesn’t want the cuttings, they must be disposed of in a responsible way and should not be left in the tree owner’s property without permission.
+All cuttings must be given back to the owner of the tree or at least offered back.
+If the owner of the tree does not want the cuttings, they must be disposed of in a responsible way and should not be left on the tree owner’s property without permission.

-There are no height limits for either hedges or trees and there is no legislation currently available in Ireland to enforce a height restriction.
+There are no height limits for either hedges or trees and there is no legislation currently available in the Republic of Ireland to enforce a height restriction.

 Right to light is a specific and complex legal matter and you should seek independent advice on this.

 A right to light exists only if the owner of a house can satisfy a court that he or she has enjoyed the uninterrupted use of that light for a period of greater than 20 years before any legal action is brought about.

 This, however, only applies to the windows of a property and not to a garden.